opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 Provide a detailed `README.MD` file that includes the following:

 - The purpose of the workload.
-When creating a description for the workload, consider the specific use case of the workload and how the workload's use case is different from other workloads included in the [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
+When creating a description for the workload, consider its specific use and how the that use case differs from others in the [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
 - An example document from the dataset that helps users understand the data's structure.
-- The workload parameters that can be used to customize the workloads.
+- The workload parameters that can be used to customize the workload.
-- A list of default test procedures included in the workload and other test procedures that the workload can run.
+- A list of default test procedures included in the workload as well as other test procedures that the workload can run.
-- An output sample that the workload produces after a test is run.
+- An output sample produced by the workload after a test is run.
-- A copy of the open source license that gives the user and OpenSearch Benchmark permission to use the dataset.
+- A copy of the open-source license that gives the user and OpenSearch Benchmark permission to use the dataset.

-For an example workload README, go to the `http_logs` [README](https://github.com/opensearch-project/opensearch-benchmark-workloads/blob/main/http_logs/README.md).
+For an example workload README file, go to the `http_logs` [README](https://github.com/opensearch-project/opensearch-benchmark-workloads/blob/main/http_logs/README.md).

 ## Verify the workload's structure